rkimballn1/aeon-original-mirror/doc/source/augmentation_plugins.rst

 User Guide
 ----------

-To use python augmentation plugins, you need to specify PYTHONPATH:
+To use python augmentation plugins, you need to specify `PYTHONPATH` enviroment variable:

 .. code-block:: bash

     export PYTHONPATH=$PYTHONPATH:/home/user/aeon/src

 And your config as for example:

 .. code-block:: python

     cfg = {
            'manifest_filename': manifest_file,
            'manifest_root': manifest_root,